 - 3 tablespoon maple syrup (or any other sticky sweetener of choice)

-- Place all of the ingredients in a large mixing bowl.
+- Place all of the ingredients in a large mixing bowl or food processor.

-- Scoop small amounts of this mixture and roll in your hands into small balls (using tablespoon measure works well and will ensure they're all equal in size).
+- Scoop small amounts of this mixture and roll in your hands into small balls.

 - Place the energy bites on a lined tray or plate and let them firm up in the fridge for about 25 minutes.
 Enjoy!

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

 - Coconut flour can be replaced by oat or almond flour.

 - You can use any type of nut butter.
 Smooth or crunchy natural peanut butter, cashew butter, almond butter, hazelnut butter, sunflower seed butter, etc.